tribou/chairo-health-check/README.md

 #### Options

-The following registration options are available:
+The following configuration options are available:

-- `action` -
+- `name` - The name to be returned from the health check.
+Default: `process.env.npm_package_name`
+- `version` - The version to be returned from the health check.
+Default: `process.env.npm_package_version`
+- `action` - The pattern used to call the health check.
+Default: `{ role: 'health', cmd: 'check }`